frederic-perez/AmE-dictionary/data/dictionary.md

 __deus ex machina__ _Leaders under fire often wait for some deus ex machina._
 __devastate__ _v_
 __develop__ _v_ :mega:
-__development__ _n_ :three: A district that has been developed to serve some purpose; _"such land is practical for small park developments."_ _Choose your home from 8 new developments across London._
+__development__ _n_ :three: A district that has been developed to serve some purpose; _“such land is practical for small park developments.”_ _Choose your home from 8 new developments across London._
 __deviancy__
 __deviate__ _v_ :mega:
 __devil is in the detail__ _idiom_ Small things can cause difficulties when you examine them closely enough.